openlibhums/janeway/docs/source/manager/journal/index.rst

    :class: screenshot

 Default cover image
     The default image for issue covers when no image is set specifically for that issue.
-We recommend a width-to-height ratio of about 3 to 4.

 .. image:: ../../nstatic/images/Articles_screenshot.png
    :alt: Default thumbnail in article list in OLH theme